lefayjey/linWinPwn/README.md

-# linWinPwn - Swiss-Army knife for Active Directory Enumeration
+# linWinPwn - Swiss-Army knife for Active Directory Enumeration using Linux

 ## Description